• Skip to primary navigation

 • Recipe Index

-bowl of meatball noodle soup
+Bowl of Asian meatball noodle soup.

 Last week I was rushing through an airport when I came upon an Asian noodle bar beckoning me in to build my own soup bowl.
 Oh, what I would have given to have been able to have the time to sit and enjoy my own personalized noodle soup, but airplanes do not wait.
 I snapped a couple of pictures and off to Gate 28 I went.